Karimka0/FindEulerPath/README.md

 ## Overview

-The program utilizes Depth-First Search (DFS) to determine the connectivity of a graph and calculates if an Eulerian path or an Eulerian cycle exists based on the degrees of vertices.
+First, the program checks whether this graph is oriented.
+Next, we check the criterion for the degree of vertices and the connectivity of the graph, and if true, then the graph is Eulerian or semi-Eulerian.
+And in this case, the output function of the Eulerian cycle or path is started.

 ## Features